Question 774 of 1,013

 - D.Remove the server from production immediately and rebuild it from scratch

-Why B: Option B is correct because even though the vulnerable module is disabled, the administrator must first verify that the vulnerable function is not reachable through other means (e.g., via a different service or misconfiguration).
-If it is unreachable, applying a compensating control (like a firewall rule or SELinux policy) can mitigate risk without immediate downtime, allowing patching to be scheduled.
+Why B: Even though the vulnerable module is disabled, the administrator must first verify whether the vulnerable function is reachable through other means (e.g., via a different service or misconfiguration).
+If it is reachable, applying a compensating control (like a firewall rule or SELinux policy) can mitigate risk without immediate downtime, allowing patching to be scheduled.
+If it is unreachable, the vulnerability is not currently exploitable, but remediation should still be scheduled to eliminate the vulnerable package.
 This aligns with the principle of defense-in-depth and proper risk management.

 Variation 2.
 A vulnerability scanner reports a critical issue on a Linux server.
 The administrator checks the application and confirms the vulnerable package is installed, but the affected feature is not enabled anywhere in production.
 What should the security team do next?